TheSquiggle/FNF-Insanity-Engine/README.md

 # FNF Insanity Engine
  An Advanced Code Only FNF Engine.
- If you don't know advanced code, download the latest release, and change the file extension from .zib to .sb3, after that open the sb3 file in scratch.mit.edu
+ If you don't know advanced code, download the latest release, and change the file extension from .zip to .sb3, after that open the sb3 file in scratch.mit.edu